The Noether-Lefschetz locus of surfaces in $\mathbb{P}^3$ formed by determinantal surfaces

 \section{Abstract}

-We study the components of the family of determinantal degree $d$ surfaces in $\PP^3$.
-We compute their dimensions and show that each of them contains a component of the Noether-Lefschetz locus $NL(d)$.
-Our computations exhibit that determinantal surfaces in $\PP^3$ of degree 4 form a divisor in $|\mathcal{O}_{\PP^3}(4)|$ with 5 irreducible components.
-The degrees of these components, we will compute, are $320,2508,136512,38475,320112$.
+We compute the dimension of certain components of the family of smooth determinantal degree $d$ surfaces in $\PP^3$, and show that each of them is the closure of a component of the Noether-Lefschetz locus $NL(d)$.
+Our computations exhibit that smooth determinantal surfaces in $\PP^3$ of degree 4 form a divisor in $|\mathcal{O}_{\PP^3}(4)|$ with 5 irreducible components.
+We will compute the degrees of each of these components: $320,2508,136512,38475$ and $320112$.